 Get regular tune-ups: Professional garage door maintenance from Halo Overhead Doors can take care of your entire inspection.
 We can’t guarantee that our maintenance programs will mean you never have to call us for garage door repair.
 Still, we can take steps to extend the life of your commercial overhead door and pinpoint small problems before they become major, time-consuming, expensive ones.

-Types of Commercial Overhead Doors We Repair
+Types of Commercial Overhead Doors We Repair in Houston

 If you’re starting a business or setting up a new facility and need reliable commercial overhead door installation or repair, you need Halo Overhead Doors.
 We have experts specially trained in repairing and maintaining all kinds of commercial doors, including roll-up sheet doors, overhead sectional doors, full-view architectural doors and more.

 Here is a complete list of commercial garage doors we can repair or replace: